 Critical factor: Polarization

-Tip from OK1PHU: To prevent rain from getting into the feed, Pavel uses a plastic flower pot.
+Tip od OK1PHU: To prevent rain from getting into the feed, Pavel uses a plastic flower pot.
 However, not every plastic is microwave transparent.
 A microwave test (to see if the dry pot heats up) is a simple and reliable way to avoid unnecessary signal attenuation.

 2. LNB converters: The heart of reception